Let’s talk about

 Click on the boxes below for more information on these procedures.

 Following your main surgery you may have to undergo a number of other procedures to complete or improve your reconstruction.

 There for you

-Keeping Abreast have a number of groups across the country that have volunteers ready to offer you advice and information, so that you can make an informed choice about whether to have reconstruction and the types available to you.
+Keeping Abreast has a number of groups across the country that have volunteers ready to offer you advice and information, so that you can make an informed choice about whether to have breast reconstruction and the types available to you.
 To find someone to talk to visit our Support Groups page.